Hotels near Chase Field

 Which hotels near Chase Field offer free parking?

-Which hotels near Chase Field have a pool?
+Which hotels near Chase Field have an outdoor pool?

 Which hotels near Chase Field have a fitness center?